erizov/Professor/semester_11/lecture_76_platform_engineering/internal_developer_platforms/school.en.md

 ## Simple Explanation

-Internal Developer Platforms is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Internal Developer Platforms (IDP) is an algorithm used to solve specific problems in computer science.

 ## Where It's Used